yogeshmpandey/yogeshmpandey.github.io/_posts/2016-05-10-Climbing-Churdhar.md

   background: ps_neutral.png
 ---

 I must say that I am blessed in life.
-Blessed for the reasons that in life I have the most awesome, like and life minded people both in work and life.
+Blessed for the reasons that I have the most awesome, like and life minded people both in work and life.
 But this is however, not some rant but a travelogue.
 So let's continue.

 <img src="http://i.imgur.com/ewjP5pi.jpg" alt="Flowers in the hills">

 >Hill Flowers

 We are a breed of people that occasionally need something to shred the rust of mind and body.
 So after searching online for a good weekend trek in Himachal we came across Churdhar Peak trek.
 The Churdhar peak is at a height of 3690m and is the highest peak in the Shivalik Himalayan range.
 The trek is not very well known in the community as it is very challenging for a weekend.
-Although it attracts many local pilgrims visiting Chureshwar Mahadev Temple that which is near the summit.
+Although it attracts many local pilgrims visiting Chureshwar Mahadev Temple which is near the summit.

 <img src="http://i.imgur.com/6Rl4JQR.jpg" alt="Solan">